-On more divisive issues, however, those in the midpoint of the continuum are also closer to the middle of the support range, rather than on the edge of a French opinion plateau.
-The most divisive issues were over proposed policies that would force English speakers to use (more than to learn) French.
-The percentage agreeing that English Canadians should speak French when in Quebec rises sharply from 26 per cent on the English extreme, through 46 per cent in the bilingual middle, to 88 per cent on the French end.
-There is a simila

---- English Canadians should speak French in Quebec.

-French Canadians should be able to be served in French in stores, etc.
+over proposed policies that would force English speakers to use (more than to learn) French.
+The percentage agreeing that English Canadians should speak French when in Quebec rises sharply from 26 on the English extreme, through 46 in the bilingual middle, to 88 on the French end.
+There is a similar and even steeper incline from 16% through 50% to 97% on the question of whether French Canadians are right in wanting to be served in French in private establishments.